UMCFS/Rules/MarketplaceRules.md

 ** Violations**
  Violations of this rule is based upon discretion of staff; however, users will not be punished for human error.
 We are all human, so we understand.
 As stated previously, restricted products will be of higher scrutiny.
-Please review the scalping policy as stated in #deleted-channel ; in many scenarios,** scalping will result in ban.**
+Please review the scalping policy as stated in <#892488347036041267> ; in many scenarios,** scalping will result in ban.**

 ** Discretion**
 There will always be subjective cases to listings, such as bundles and prebuilts.
 As such, **staff will be able to use discretion on ALL listings in the marketplace**.
 If you're trying to loophole the system, whether it be bundles or prebuilts or anything else, you will be moderated.